-Tubing is the main activity but visitors of the Guadalupe River may also enjoy rafting, canoeing, kayaking, fly fishing, and paddle boarding.
-Source: Tubehause
+Tubing is the main activity, but visitors of the Guadalupe River may also enjoy rafting, canoeing, kayaking, fly fishing, and paddle boarding.
+Source: Tubehause.

 The busiest days are Memorial Day Weekend, 4th of July Weekend, and Labor Day Weekend.
-It is better to plan ahead before coming, if you want to avoid the crowds.
+It is better to plan ahead before coming if you want to avoid the crowds.

 To prevent water from spoiling all the fun, make sure you can protect your electronics like cameras, phones, and even car keys.
-I have personally used grocery zip bags and they will not last the whole trip.
-I suggest you buy on Amazon LOKSAK bags.
+I have personally used grocery zip bags, and they will not last the whole trip.
+I suggest you buy it on Amazon LOKSAK bags.
 These are reusable storage bags of 12"x20".
 They can protect your gear from water, humidity, sand, and snow.

-The river comes from the Comal springs in Landa Park, therefore the water temperature is a cool 70-72 degrees year-round.
+The river comes from the Comal springs in Landa Park.
+Therefore the water temperature is a cool 70-72 degrees year-round.
 The River ends at its junction with the Guadalupe River.